nicoleli04/Lab-Report-2/lab2.md

 The reason why this doesn't work is because the reverseInPlace method switches the elements around in the array but it changes the first half of the elements before changing the second half of the elements so the second half remains the same.

-This is the code of the program after I addressed the bugs.
+This is the code of the program after I addressed the bugs:
 ```
 static void reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length/2; i += 1) {